 Some of these rules entailed – total obedience to the superior officer, maintenance of strict military behavior, promotion based on seniority, and punishments applicable only when given by their own officers.

-A few of the tenets also alluded to the social side of affairs, with the Janissary recruits not allowed keep beards, only allowed to live in barracks, not allowed to formally marry until retirement (though the rule was relaxed by circa 1566 AD), not allowed to gamble or consume alcoholic drinks, and quite uniquely not allowed to display extremes of either wealth or abstinence.
+A few of the tenets also alluded to the social side of affairs, with the Janissary recruits not allowed to keep beards, only allowed to live in barracks, and not allowed to formally marry until retirement (though the rule was relaxed by circa 1566 AD), not allowed to gamble or consume alcoholic drinks, and quite uniquely not allowed to display extremes of either wealth or abstinence.

 As for the death penalty, it was reserved for deserters who were caught in times of war.
 They were unceremoniously strangled and their corpses were then discreetly dumped in proximate water bodies during the night to allay any sense of public shame.